commerce-atoms/.github/docs/ops.md

 gh auth login
 ```

-### "Source repository not found"
+### "Labels file not found"

-- Verify the repository exists: `gh repo view commerce-atoms/shoppy`
+- Verify `labels/labels.json` exists in the `.github` repository
-- Check your access permissions
+- Check that you're running the script from the correct directory
-- Ensure you're using the correct organization name
+- Ensure the file is valid JSON

 ### "Failed to create/update label"